 The Graduate Certificate in Criminology provides an understanding of a broad range of criminological theories and practical applications.
-This program will prepare students to undertake professional or skilled work, or as a pathway to more advanced areas of study.
+This program will prepare you to undertake professional or skilled work, or as a pathway to more advanced areas of study.
 Show more

 The Graduate Certificate in Criminology provides an understanding of a broad range of criminological theories and practical applications.
-This program will prepare students to undertake professional or skilled work, or as a pathway to more advanced areas of study.
-Students will be prepared to understand, evaluate and conduct research at a high level, understand knowledge acquisition and critical thinking, and will be exposed to theoretical concepts within criminology as well as performing evaluations of criminal behaviours through case studies.
+This program will prepare you to undertake professional or skilled work, or as a pathway to more advanced areas of study.
+You will be prepared to understand, evaluate and conduct research at a high level, understand knowledge acquisition and critical thinking, and will be exposed to theoretical concepts within criminology as well as performing evaluations of criminal behaviours through case studies.
 Show less

 |Duration||1 semester (4 months)|

 |Study area||Social Sciences, Psychology and Counselling|

 |Credit for prior study||For more details on applying for credit, please contact the Student Business Centre: [email protected]|

 The Graduate Certificate in Criminology comprises of four (4) subjects, as follows:

 Core subjects (1)